Graco Ready2Grow LX Review

 Weight and Folded Size

 The Ready2Grow's fabric is thin, and the seat offers very little padding.
-The lighter accent fabric with mesh looks like it will snag and the piping on the seat is poorly placed and will likely chafe the back of baby's legs.
-The frame is similar to the Baby Trend Sit 'N Stand and the Chicco Cortina Together in design and quality, and it isn't much to look at nor a feat of engineering.
+The lighter accent fabric with mesh looks like it will snag and the piping on the seat is poorly placed and will likely chafe the back of the baby's legs.
+The frame isn't much to look at nor a feat of engineering.
 The overall fit and finish of this stroller are cheap; it looks rumpled, wrinkled and undone.

 The wheels are made of plastic and look cheaper than the other plastic wheels in the review.
-It sports the dual front wheel design that cheaper strollers favor and it is wobbly when you push it with imprinted tread that does nothing but adds bumps to the ride.
+It sports the dual front wheel design that cheaper strollers favor and it is wobbly when you push it with an imprinted tread that does nothing but adds bumps to the ride.
 The limited padding and the front wheel suspension mean a jarring ride for baby.
 Add to this minimal recline in front, no recline in the back, and you have a rider experience that is uncomfortable.

 The handlebar is not adjustable, but the shape is fairly nice, and it is covered in sturdy foam that feels good and durable.
 The handle feels narrow, and the frame release for the folding mechanism is in the middle of the handlebar so it limits where you can place your hands comfortably.
 Overall, it has a feeling of a stroller designed on paper that was never tested in real life.